frederikhoengaard/how-to-python/environments/environments.md

 Lock dependencies:

-`uv pip compile --output requirements.txt`
+`uv pip compile pyproject.toml --output-file requirements.lock`

 This creates a requirements.txt from the pyproject.toml, similar to pip-tools.